a new ai expeprience

 SPIRIT IN THE NIGHT 2B copy.2jpg.jpg

-LAURIE ANDERSON and ROBERT RAUSCHENBERG
+LAURIE ANDERSON & ROBERT RAUSCHENBERG

 I was assigned by Liz Rosenberg at Warner Bros Records to photograph Laurie Anderson doing an "in store" record signing appearance at Sam Goody's on 6th Avenue below Rockefeller Center.
 As she does with her art, Laurie threw herself fully into the event, she greeted everyone with a smile and an open heart.... still it struck me as an odd mix of art and commerce.
 But it got much weirder when I spotted Robert Rauschenberg peaking out from behind a potted plant.
 He came to surprise his friend at work.